nhsx/skunkworks-parkinsons-detection/README.md

 ```shell
 export PYTHONPATH="$PYTHONPATH:$(pwd)"  # Run in the project root folder
 ```
-If the NVIDIA APEX build/install fails for the current environment, manual installation can be completed as follows:
+If the NVIDIA APEX build/install fails for the current environment the CUDA 11.3 library is suggested.
+Manual installation can then be completed as follows:
 ```shell
 cd ext/apex
 CUDA_HOME=/usr/local/cuda-11.3 pip install -v \